cyverse/clank/roles/delete-files/README.md

 Role Variables
 --------------

+- `LOCATION` - the location where you want to recursively search for a file matching the glob
-- `LOGROTATE_FILES` - the logrotate file or list of files that will be linked to the logrotate file
+- `GLOB` - the glob you wish to search for file based off of

 Dependencies
 ------------